 At some point in your pet’s life, they may need a surgical procedure.
 Whether your pet is having an elective surgery such as spay or neuter, or an emergency surgery for intestinal obstruction, you can rest assured that our staff will provide the very best care possible for your pet.

-Our facility offers the following surgical services for companion animals (remove any as needed):
+Our facility offers the following surgical services for companion animals:

 - Routine spay and neuter